ndourbamba18/spring-mongodb-rest-api-crud-example/README.md

 > [Spring Boot + MySQL Example Customer App](https://github.com/ndourbamba18/customer-app)

+#### Building a REST API using Spring Boot & MongoDB
+In this tutorial we are going to learn how to build a simple crud rest api backend application using Spring Boot and MongoDB.

+### What is MongoDB?

+MongoDB is a document-oriented NoSQL database that stores JSON-like documents with dynamic schemas.
+It is commonly used for high-volume data storage.
+Few advantages of a NoSQL database over a SQL database are listed below;
+Schemaless
+No complex joins.
+Ease of scale-out − NoSQL databases are easy to scale.
+Conversion/mapping of application objects to database objects not needed.
+Uses internal memory for storing the (windowed) working set, enabling faster access to data.

+### What is Spring boot?

+Spring Boot is an open-source popular Java-based framework for building web and enterprise applications maintained by a company called Pivotal.
+Spring boot reduces lots of development time and increases productivity.
+It has many advantages & with its help, it is easier to avoid writing lots of boilerplate Code, Annotations, and XML Configuration.
+It also has a built-in configuration for Spring
+JDBC, Spring ORM, Spring Data, Spring Security, etc.

+### Prerequisites

+#### Tools Used in this Tutorial
+Java 11
+Spring Boot 2.6.6
+Maven
+Lombok
+MongoDB 5.0
+Postman

 ## All Dependencies
 We will make use of the Spring Initializr tool for quickly setting up the project.
 Don’t forget to add the dependencies Spring WEB &
 Spring Data MongoDB.